porthole-dev/pmbootstrap/docs/environment_variables.md

 the first time.
 For example if the `x86_64` repository was already built and published, but the `aarch64` repository wasn't published yet.

+## `PMB_APK_NO_CACHE`

+When this is set to `1`, pmbootstrap will disable apk's caching feature.
+This is used by bpo for image build jobs, so these jobs don't need as much space.

 ## `PMB_FDE_PASSWORD`

 This variable can be used to set the password when running `install --fde`.
 The